StephenB92/bjj-hub-dublin/README.md

 - Credit to the Code Institute Love Running project for code used to style the form elements on the inquiries page.

 - Credit to [Stack Overflow](https://stackoverflow.com/questions/8605516/default-select-option-as-blank) where I found the following code which allowed me to start my form "gender" datalist at a neutral option but still ensure it was required in order to submit the form. "<option disable selected value> -- Select an Option</option>"

+- Credit to [flo grappling](https://www.flograppling.com/articles/6744662-the-history-of-brazilian-jiu-jitsu) which is the source of the "history of bjj" page.